diarjohnson/FleksySDK/README.md

 ## Questions?

-Please use GitHub Issues for making feature requests and reporting issues.
+Please see the [Wiki](https://github.com/Fleksy/FleksySDK/wiki) and use the [Issues](https://github.com/Fleksy/FleksySDK/issues) page for making feature requests and reporting issues.

-## Happy Typing!
+## _Happy Typing!_